 For faculty and staff, the center offers initiatives addressing issues of diversity in the workplace and the classroom.

-These include the annual Faculty Diversity Conference which explores research, pedagogy, and curriculum resources for instructors, and the Diversity Summit Series which provides opportunities to talk and work with nationally and internationally recognized scholars, master teachers, and policy experts.
+These include Faculty Cross-Talks which connect faculty, instructors, and researchers across disciplines in developing research projects, and the Diversity Summit Series which provides opportunities to talk and work with nationally and internationally recognized scholars, master teachers, and policy experts.